PRBonn/MuST-C/README.md

         --ugv-lmi \
         --ugv-ouster
 ```
 This will process all data from the specified sensor.
-For example, using the flag `uav1-rgb` the script will process all the images, pointclouds, and raster data, present in `parent_dir`, and will skip any missing files.
+For example, using the flag `uav1-rgb`, the script will process all the images, point clouds, and raster data, present in `parent_dir`, and will skip any missing files.

 ## Dataset Download
-We provide the urls to download files based on their sensor modality and data package [here](download_scripts).
+We provide the URLs to download files based on their sensor modality and data package [here](download_scripts).

 You can also download parts of the dataset using the project [website](https://www.ipb.uni-bonn.de/data/MuST-C/)
 or the full dataset (~4TB) from the [data repo](https://bonndata.uni-bonn.de/dataset.xhtml?persistentId=doi:10.60507/FK2/OX9XTM).
-To use this code base, download the dataset into your desired $PARENT_DIR, while maintain the directory structure from the downloaded files:
+To use this code base, download the dataset into your desired $PARENT_DIR, while maintaining the directory structure from the downloaded files:

 ![folder structure](./assets/folder_structure.svg)

-## Developers Kit
+## Developer's Kit
 To use our data set, we provide a [developer's kit here](dev_kit),
 where we share the scripts used to extract the data shown in our motivating figure (above) and other useful functions.